ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   its declared result type.
 * Each argument of the function conforms to the declared type of the corresponding declared parameter according to one of the following rules:
-   * The argument is a function expression with declared result type that is the same as, or a subtype of, the declared type of the parameter.
+   * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
+   * The argument is a function expression with declared result type `SingleNodeType` and the declared type of the parameter is `NodesType`.
    * The argument is a literal primitive value and the declared type of the parameter is `ValueType`.
    * The argument is a Singular Path and the declared type of the parameter is `SingleNodeType`.
    * The argument is a Singular Path or `filter-path` (which includes